 Random Soundtracks

-Recently, I was talking online with a film-making friend who was frustrated with the months it was taking their composer to score a short film.
-This discussion eventually lead to a rather fun game where they sent me clips from previous works, along with a emotion they wanted it to evoke or a bit of soundtrack from another movie they wanted it to sound like, and I would send an original track back to them in ten to fifteen minutes.
+I was talking online with a film-making friend about the time it takes to make an original score, and came up with a fun game where they sent me clips from previous works, along with a emotion they wanted it to evoke or a bit of soundtrack from another movie they wanted it to sound like, and I would send an original track back to them in ten to fifteen minutes – without using Ai.

 These are some of those tracks.